nonplayer/hammercrawl/hc_core_player_2_creation.md

 A Berserker can choose to voluntarily fail either save and willingly let the rage overtake them and/or knock them unconscious afterward.
 They can also trigger it on their own by causing themselves 1 point of damage with a weapon.

-**Savage Warrior:** Berserkers gain a bonus attack die at levels 5, 10, and 15.
+**Savage Warrior:** Berserkers gain a bonus Combat Die at levels 5, 10, and 15.
 These dice are cumulative with those acquired from their rage.
-When attacking, a Berserker declares their target(s) and then rolls all of their attack dice, but only one damage die.
+When attacking, a Berserker declares their target(s) and then rolls all of their Combat Dice, but only one damage die.
 Each attack that hits applies the same amount of damage.

 **Two-Hander:** When using a two-handed melee weapon, Berserkers use d12 damage dice with their attacks (instead of d10), applying the result to all attacks that hit.